Teams, tales and tips – a guide to the local game

 A taxi (+43 1 81 30 100) to town should cost €36, €30 if booked online.

-With the opening of Wien Hauptbahnhof as a main station, Westbahnhof on the U3/U6 lines has lost its prominence but remains an international hub.
+With the opening of Wien Hauptbahnhof, Westbahnhof on the U3/U6 lines has lost its prominence but remains an international hub.
 The main bus station is by Erdberg on line U3.

-Vienna has two bar hubs: one, the so-called Bermuda Triangle near Schwedenplatz; the other, attracting an older, savvier clientele, by the Gürtel ring road beneath the rail tracks around Josefstädter Straße station.
+Vienna has two bar hubs: the tourist-focused Bermuda Triangle near Schwedenplatz; and, attracting an older, savvier clientele, beneath the rail tracks around Josefstädter Straße station.
 There’s also a summer scene on the waterfront near Schottenring.

 The somewhat dated Bermuda Triangle has one recommendable bar in its midst, the Krah-Krah, with a TV screen and decent selection of beers.
 Happy Hour is currently 3.30pm-5.30pm weekdays.
 Sally’s on Judengasse takes a stab at pub authenticity and serves until 4am.